 When you want to travel far and wide for your photography, the last thing you want to do is lug a load of heavy kit around.
 Luckily, the Nikkor Z 50-250mm f/4.5/6.3 is nicely compact when contracted and weighs just 405g.

 However, a super light build does come at a price.
 The 50-250mm appears to be made from plastic, rather than metal.
 While plastic lenses don't have the reputation for hardiness that metal lenses do, the reality is that this telephoto zoom lens wouldn't be so spectacularly light if it wasn't made this way.

 All in all, despite the plastic build, the 50-250mm f/4.5-6.5 felt reassuringly sturdy – despite its light weight.
 The control ring and zoom ring were both pleasant to use and there was no stiffness when extending or retracting the zoom lens.

 Another exciting aspect of both the 50-250mm and the 16-50mm is the control ring.
 While this is automatically set to manual focus, you can also set it to control other aspects of your photo as well.
-Just like the Z6 and Z7 lenses, you can adjust your exposure compensation and aperture.
+Just like the Nikkor Z lenses for the full frame Z 6 and Z 7 cameras, you can adjust your exposure compensation and aperture.
 This is particularly good for videographers, as the stepless control ring is perfect for adjusting aperture while shooting.

 However, in an exciting development, these two new Z 50 lenses will also enable you to change your ISO with the control ring as well.
 We can see this proving particularly popular for photographers who are capturing swiftly changing light conditions.